Portland, Victoria: 19th century European settlement

 In the 5 December entry Henty wrote:

 On descending the hill we saw a native.
 He immediately ran on seeing us.
 He was busily employed pulling the gums from the wattle trees.

 Henty sowed the first Victorian wheat crop on clifftop land, known today as "The Ploughed Field".
+The Henty brothers established a shore-based whaling station at Portland.
+They went on to own five vessels engaged in the trade.

 The Hentys were "discovered" in Portland by the explorer Thomas Mitchell in 1836.
 The squatter settlement was illegal since, at that time, the British Colonial Office policy was to contain colonial settlements in Australia within geographic limits.
 It had been still considering how to deal with the rights to the land of Aboriginal Victorians.
 The Hentys also farmed in areas known as "Australia Felix", around Casterton.

 By 1838, land auctions had been authorised from Sydney, and Charles Tyers surveyed the Portland township in 1839.
 "It was government policy to encourage squatters to take possession of whatever land they chose".
 A Post Office was opened on 4 December 1841, the third to open in the Port Phillip District after Melbourne and Geelong.

 During the 1840s the Eumeralla Wars between Europeans and Gunditjmara took place in the area between Portland and Port Fairy.

 At Wesleyan Mission meeting in 1841, Rev. Benjamin Hurst (missionary to Aboriginal people at Port Phillip) noted that in the Portland bay area "it was usual for some to go out in parties on the Sabbath with guns, for the ostensible purpose of kangarooing, but, in reality to hunt and kill these miserable beings".

 Around 1842 a Presbyterian church and school were founded by the Rev. Alexander Laurie (c.
 1817–1854), who later ran the Portland Herald.
 His widow Janet Laurie (Black) and two sons founded The Border Watch in nearby Mount Gambier.

 From the time of European settlement, the region around Melbourne was known as the Port Phillip District, and this gained some administrative status prior to separation from New South Wales and the declaration as the Colony of Victoria in 1851.

 1985: Proclamation as a city

-Portland was proclaimed a city on Monday 28 October 1985, in the presence of the Prince and Princess of Wales.
+Portland was proclaimed a city on Monday 28 October 1985, in the presence of Charles, Prince of Wales and Diana, Princess of Wales.